Counterplan: Plan inclusive

 Plan inclusive counterplans (PICs) enact some or all parts of the Affirmative plan.
 Counterplans that are 100% plan-inclusive have only shaky competition claims, typically resting on dense theory.

 Process

 Process counterplans change the method in which the plan is implemented by conditioning its success or rerouting its path of implementation to garner a net benefit.

 Process counterplans can either compete off of positional competition--such that the affirmatives implied or assumed mechanism of implementation is different than the counterplan--or functional competition in so far as the counterplan's mechanism deviates from the normal means process of the affirmative's implementation which offers a certainty and/or immediacy warrant.

+Process counterplans evolved out of increasing vague affirmative plans that often included a single mandate, irrespective of the scope of the plan or potential questions regarding implementation including enforcement, funding, and agency process.
+These vague plans limited the ability of the negative to "pic" out of certain portions of the plan text to generate offense.

+Vague plans, however, came with natural objections in the form of specification or "spec" arguments.
+These arguments imposed a burden upon the affirmative to specify some implementation detail within the plan text.
+Common examples include actor or a-spec, enforcement or e-spec, and funding or f-spec.
+To combat the potency of these arguments, the affirmative often included the phrase "normal means" in the plan text - normal means being the articulate that implementation details will occur via the most likely or "standard" route.
+This gave rise to what can be called a "normal means PIC" which served as the precursor to many process counterplans.
+Examples include veto cheato, sunset provisions, conditions, consultation, signing statements, the constitutional convention counterplan, &c.

 Spike

 A counterplan spike is run by the Negative against any topical Affirmative by going against the resolution generically.
 For example, if the Affirmative runs a squirrelly case of shifting the national deficit (domestic budget) into I.O.U.s onto the U.S. debt that the U.S. owes other countries, which are two different accounting columns altogether, the Negative can ban all such plans and then cite nefarious woes of war brink and economic collapse from U.S. lying to China.
 Or the Negative does not have to cite such linked Harms but simply proceed to solve the policy interest matter of the resolution without voodoo economics to gain countervailing Advantage that is unique to the Negative.
 A "spike" against the resolution gives adequate Inherency to the Negative.
 A spike is "technically" a counter-resolution but not in policy principle, so Negative might lose for being Topical at the level of policy, or doctrine or ideology but not language, in the debate round.